sebastian-apps/finfinder/README.md

 ## How to Use

 Run finfinder.py
+Results will be saved in a finfinder-report JSON file.

 Some example PDFs are included.
 Also, test out your own PDFs.
 Go to www.sedar.com and download an annual report.